sxn/notary/README.rst

 -----------------------------

-**Notary** is a Python CLI tool that allows you to manage your project's license. any license from `Choose a License <https://choosealicense.com/>`_ and add it to your project.
+**Notary** is a Python CLI tool to help you manage your project's license.
+Licenses are fetched from choosealicense_.

 .. image:: https://asciinema.org/a/105819.png
    :target: https://asciinema.org/a/105819?autoplay=1